Tennessee Insurance License Renewal

-Tennessee Continuing Education Requirements
+Step 1.
+Tennessee Insurance Continuing Education Requirements

 If you have a producer license in more than one line of authority (ex.
 Property & Casualty and Life & Health), you do not need to complete double the hours.

 You may take your continuing education courses either in person in a classroom setting or online as a self-paced course.
-The online courses usually require reading of the subject at hand, then a test at the end.
+The online courses usually require a reading of the subject at hand, then a test at the end.

 Upon completion of these courses, the company who you took the course should send the certificate of completion directly to the state.
 You should, however, print a copy of this certificate to keep in your records just in case there is a dispute later.

-Information on this page has been gathered by a multitude of sources, and was most recently updated in August 2017.
+Information on this page has been gathered by a multitude of sources and was most recently updated in January 2021.

 Any Information on this site is not guaranteed or warranted to be correct, accurate, or up to date.
-Huge Hammer LLC and its members and affiliates are not responsible for any losses, monetary or otherwise.
+StateRequirement and its members and affiliates are not responsible for any losses, monetary or otherwise.
+StateRequirement is not affiliated with any state, government, or licensing body.
 For more information, please contact your state's authority on insurance.